wso2/docs-is/en/docs/learn/configuring-recaptcha-for-self-registration.md

         If you have changed the port offset or modified the hostname, change the port or hostname accordingly.

-7. Click the **Create Account** link.
+8. Click the **Create Account** link.
     ![register-now](../assets/img/using-wso2-identity-server/register-now-option.png)
-8. At the end of the registration, the following reCaptcha window appears.
+9. At the end of the registration, the following reCaptcha window appears.
     ![recaptcha-window](../assets/img/using-wso2-identity-server/recaptcha-window.png)

-### Configuring self-registration with reCaptcha globally
+---

-**To configure self-registration with reCaptcha globally:**
+## Configuring self-registration with reCaptcha globally

 1. Navigate to the
     `           <IS_HOME>/repository/conf/deployment.toml          `